 Students appreciate the rigor of full-time Best Coding Bootcamps.
 They get to attend classes five days per week with a dedicated cohort and are often assigned a dedicated instructor during the full duration of the bootcamp.
 The clear structure with deadline-driven assignments gives students the support they need to build their coding skillset.
 Many are with major technology companies, affording students an opportunity to gain a secure job after graduation.

 However, one of the biggest challenges behind these Best Coding Bootcamps programs is that they are often located in major cities like New York, Chicago, and Los Angeles.
 Students living in smaller cities and towns will either need to move to larger cities to attend or not have access at all.
 Further, the price point of these bootcamps can often be as high as $15,000.
 The price point often makes them inaccessible to most students.
 Especially those who must work to meet personal or family obligations.

 Hybrid Online-Offline Community Bootcamps

-More recent evolution in the Best Coding Bootcamps space, hybrid online-offline bootcamps aim to blend the upsides of the purely online and offline models.
-Programs such as Nucamp offer such programs which are structured so that students can take coding lessons online during the week, fitting their learning around their work and family responsibilities.
+More recent evolution in the Best Coding Bootcamps space, hybrid online-offline tech bootcamps aim to blend the upsides of the purely online and offline models.
+Best programming bootcamps such as Nucamp offer such programs which are structured so that students can take coding lessons online during the week, fitting their learning around their work and family responsibilities.
 They then meet in person once a week for regular workshop sessions where they work alongside a dedicated instructor to complete core assignments.

-For students with the ability to take time away from work and the financial resources to pay for courses with hefty price tags, the offline, full-time Best Coding Bootcamps is a great choice.
+For students with the ability to take time away from work and the financial resources to pay for courses with hefty price tags.
+The offline, full-time Best Coding Bootcamps is a great choice.
 However, this is often not the case for many aspiring coders.
-That’s why individuals often looking for a more flexible and affordable way to learn to code, that also keeps them accountable for learning, pursue courses with a hybrid community bootcamp.
+That’s why individuals often looking for a more flexible and affordable way to learn to code.
+This also keeps them accountable for learning, pursue courses with a hybrid community bootcamp.